Alternatives

 Cheapest way to go beyond pings

 For paid plans, the cheapest path to real page-level coverage is Sitewatch Starter at $9/mo for 25 sites, scaling to Pro at $19/mo for 100 sites — with deploy hooks, six alert channels, and asset validation on every plan.
-Page-level integrity monitoring means checking that every linked asset, redirect, and content type actually resolves correctly for a real visitor — not just that the server answered.
-That's the line between an uptime tool and a tool that catches "up but broken."
+Page-level monitoring means checking that every linked asset, redirect, and file resolves correctly for a real visitor — not just that the server answered.
+That's the line between an uptime tool and one that catches a page that loads but doesn't work.

 Comparing on the speed side too?
 See the best Pingdom alternatives, the head-to-head Sitewatch vs UptimeRobot breakdown, or the broader website monitoring overview.